onetoweb/mirakl/docs/offer.rst

 Import stock from array
 ```````````````````````

-| Status of the import can be viewed with 'Get information and statistics about an offer import'
+| Status of the import can be viewed with `Get information and statistics about an offer import <#get-information-and-statistics-about-an-offer-import>`_
-| Error report of the import can be viewed with 'Get the error report file for an offer import'
+| Error report of the import can be viewed with `Get the error report file for an offer import <#get-the-error-report-file-for-an-offer-import>`_

 .. code-block:: php